RegardsOss/RegardsOss.github.io/_docs/development/framework/modules/plugins.md

 ### Plugin deployment

-> At the moment, plugins are loaded in the same classloader as the microservice so you have to be very careful with their deployments.
+> Plugins are loaded in the same classloader as the microservice so you have to be very careful with their deployments.
 Plugin library and dependencies have to be compatible with the target microservice.
 {: .tip .warning}

 To deploy your plugin, we advise you this procedure :

 * Build you plugin as a simple JAR,
-* Copy this JAR and all its **specific dependencies** in the plugin directory of the target microservice,
+* Deploy this JAR and all its **specific dependencies** in the plugin directory of the target microservice,
 * Be careful not to add library already loaded by microservice to avoid library inconsistency.
 * Restart the microservice.

 > To be loaded in a microservice, plugin scanned packages has to be declared properly in microservice properties.
-By default, only the package `fr.cnes.regards` is scanned.
+By default, only the package `fr.cnes.regards` is scanned (Look at the properties above).
 {: .tip .warning}